OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 These sandals solved some common issues that can affect grip, like shallow lugs or poor sole materials.
 With the Z/1 Classic, I didn’t have to worry about slipping on wet surfaces anymore.

-I also noticed that, compared to older Chaco models, the lugs on these sandals were more pronounced (3.5mm) and strategically placed.
+The current outsole design features pronounced lugs (3.5mm) and strategically placed.
 This design maximized traction on tougher terrain.

 It’s important to remember that open-toe sandals have their limits.
 While the Z/1 Classic performs admirably, it might not provide the same level of adherence as traditional hiking shoes or boots on every surface.